MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/p-classes.md

 #### Return Value

-The processId value of the Finance and Operations process that is running this method.
+The processId value of the process that is running this method.

 #### Examples